Everything you need to know about how results work, what the AI is doing, and how to flag outdated information.

 Plans, limits, and what changes at launch.

-Each scout run calls a live AI model and performs real-time web research — there's meaningful compute cost behind every result.
+Each scout run calls a live AI model to rank your matches — there's meaningful compute cost behind every result.
 The free tier limit is set conservatively during beta to keep the service stable.
 If you're hitting the limit and need more runs, reach out via the Contact page and we'll work with you.

 Your account, search history, and saved applications carry forward when paid plans launch.
 Nothing gets wiped at the end of beta.
 If you choose not to subscribe at launch, your account moves to a read-only free tier — you can still see past results but won't be able to run new scouts without upgrading.